AirshipCMS/Docs/Pages.md

 # Pages
 In Airship CMS, each website has a _Homepage_ page created by default.
 The permalink for this page is always `__root__` and **cannot** be modified.

-To view all of the pages within a site, navigate to the Admin panel and click the `Pages` link on the sidebar at the left.
+To view all of the pages within the site, navigate to the Admin panel, then click the `Pages` link on the sidebar at the left.
 Ensure that you have the proper access rights and contacting the site owner if necessary.

 ## Create Page
-To create a new page, navigate to `Pages` within Admin from the sidebar at the left, and click the `New Page` button at the top right.
+To create a new page, navigate to `Pages` within Admin from the sidebar at the left, then click the `New Page` button at the top right.

 ### Page Setup
 The first property to fill out is the `Title` under `Page Setup`.
 This will be the identifier for this page.
 You may also manually enter the `Permalink` as well, though by default it is the same as the Title but with only lowercase letters, numbers, underscores, and dashes.